Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Detection by Elastic Scattering in CCDs

 When using the $e^-\chi$ scattering cross section given in (\ref{eq:echiES.10}) or (\ref{eq:pdet.ss}), we obtain the rate for energy deposition into an individual electron.
 Since CCD detectors are able to achieve single electron resolution, it is necessary to model the signal yield for multiple electron events resulting from this energy deposition.
 For this, the results from~\cite{Ramanathan:2020fwm} are used.
 In that work, the authors employ a phenomenological description of electron impact ionisation in the important energy range of about $12$\,eV$-50$\,eV that was largely unaccounted for by direct measurements.
 This is done in order to model the response to energy deposition into silicon and describe how many charges are liberated.
 The probability for $n$ electron-hole pairs to form when an energy $E_R$ is deposited into the silicon bulk of a CCD is represented by a piecewise function $p_n(E_R)$ that takes precomputed values for a material temperature of 100\,K, taken from a table attached to~\cite{Ramanathan:2020fwm}, for energies $1.1$\,eV$-50$\,eV and follows a Gaussian model for higher energies.
 Accordingly, the cross section for producing an $n$-electron event is given by

 where $d\sigma_{e\chi,\text{bnd}}/dE_R$ is given in~(\ref{eq:pdet.ss}); for evaluating the detection cross section from the scattering on free electrons, one uses (\ref{eq:echiES.10}) instead.
 The minimum energy deposition contributing in~(\ref{eq:pdet.bin}) is $E_R^{\text{min}}=1.1\,$eV, the band gap of silicon~\cite{ParticleDataGroup:2024cfk}, and the maximum energy $E_R^{\text{max}}$ is determined by kinematics.
 In case of free electron scattering it is~(\ref{eq:echiES.11}), while for bound electrons it is determined by an effective cut-off at which the cross section becomes negligible, here $E_R^{\text{max}}=50$\,eV.
-As can be seen in Fig.~\ref{fig:binned_comp} for millicharge, or in Fig.~\ref{fig:binned_comp_fm} for MDM and AM, bound electron scattering has a larger cross section for the charge event range where Skipper-CCD is most sensitive.
+As can be seen in Fig.~\ref{fig:binned_comp} for millicharge, or in Fig.~\ref{fig:binned_comp_fm} for MDM and AM, bound electron scattering has a larger cross section for the charge event range where Skipper-CCD is most sensitive, mainly due to low background~\cite{SENSEI:2023gie,DAMIC-M:2023gxo}.
 Therefore, we will focus on the bound state case instead of free scattering in the remainder of this work.

-The objective is to detect the $\chi$ particles that are produced in the beam dump upon being hit by an electron beam.
-We assume a thick target with respect to the radiation length $X_T$ of the beam dump.
-The energy-differential total number of $n$-charge signal events after $N_\text{EOT}$ electrons on target is given by
+The objective is to detect the $\chi$ particles that are produced by the electron beam.
+We assume the beam dump is a thick target with respect to its radiation length $X_T$.
+The energy-differential total number of $n$-charge signal events after $N_\text{EOT}$ electrons on target is then given by

 Here, $n_{T}$ is the electron density of the target, $n_{\rm det}$ is the electron density and $L_{\rm det}$ is the length of the detector, respectively.
 To obtain the number of liberated charges in a bin $N_{\text{bin,charge}}$, one multiplies the event count with the number of electrons $N_{\text{n,charge}}=n N_{\text{sig},n}$.
 Depending on the detector and the read-out method, it is possible to observe the events in individual charge bins or the total events